Roadmap#

 Performance#

 Individual functions can be optimized for performance and memory use.
 We are also interested in exploring new technologies to accelerate code and reduce memory use.
-Before adopting any new technologies we will need to careful consider its impact on code readability and difficulty of building and installing NetworkX.
+Before adopting any new technologies we will need to carefully consider its impact on code readability and difficulty of building and installing NetworkX.
 For more information, see our Mission and Values.

 Documentation#